310mc/https-310mc.github.io-tl/source/_posts/scout/dollhouse.md

 {% bubble Mika %}
 A-Ahaha…

-We were so panicked, we never considered the possibility of it bein’ a slide door…
+We were so panicked, we never considered the possibility of it bein’ a sliding door…
 {% endbubble %}

 {% bubble Midori %}